Wenger dismisses link to Netherlands job

 Wenger, 70, has not coached since leaving Arsenal in 2018 and is currently FIFA's chief of global football development.

-The Frenchman dismissed the report, saying: "That is a lie.
+The Frenchman dismissed the report, telling De Telegraaf: "That is a lie.
 I have not offered my services to anyone.

 "I am the only one who talks about my own future."